luan30092000/web-scrapping/README.md

 `read_html()` will read from the URL, and return the source html code

 ## Generate a vector that store all pages
 Because this website reviews other company’s website, each company’s website will have different number of pages depends on how popular the site.
-Because of that, we make a function that will return the last page number of a particular company it review (Apple.com in this case) so we can reuse in the future for other company.
+Because of that, I make a function that will return the last page number of a particular company it review (Apple.com in this case) so I can reuse in the future for other company.

 ```R
 get_last_page <- function(html) { pages_data <- html %>%